 For more information on the Independent Review Mechanism, please see Assessment and Approval of Prospective Adopters Procedure, Representations / Independent Review Procedure.

 The Service Delivery Manager will act as the liaison officer and main contact between the agency and the IRM.
 The liaison officer will ensure that the IRM administrator receives all the appropriate documentation and the case is referred to the agency's decision maker after the IRM has made its recommendation.
-The liaison officer must ensure swift action is taken on requests made by the review panel, for example a request for a specialist medical report and give the IRM notification of the agency's decision.
-The liaison officer may delegate certain tasks to the panel manager.
+The liaison officer must ensure swift action is taken on requests made by the Review Panel, for example a request for a specialist medical report and give the IRM notification of the agency's decision.
+The liaison officer may delegate certain tasks to the Team Manager.

 Where the person preparing the report is an independent social worker, they must always be suitably qualified and experienced and be supervised by a member of staff with the suitable qualifications and experience.